2.5+ and 3+ hour whale-watching sunset tours

 Please understand that when we view the wildlife and whales that we are guests in their home and must follow a strict set of viewing guidelines in order to respect their natural life processes.
 Yes, the whales do get close due to their behaviour, but also can be far away in some instances.

-- we are asked to maintain 100 meters (110 yards) in Canadian waters and 183 meters (200 yards) in American waters
+- we are asked to maintain 200 meters in Canadian waters / 200 yards in American waters from killer whales; 100m from baleen whales.

 - if the whales are along the San Juan Island shoreline then we maintain either 1/4 mile or 1/2 mile around Lime Kiln Park